groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-check-if-file-is-encrypted.md

 File encrypted: True
 ```

-To learn how to open an encrypted file please refer to [Load password-protected document]({{< ref "/viewer/net/developer-guide/loading-documents/load-password-protected-document.md" >}}) documentation article.
+To learn how to open an encrypted file, please refer to [Load password-protected document]({{< ref "/viewer/net/developer-guide/loading-documents/load-password-protected-document.md" >}}) page.